Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 • Cold Butter – This will help to bring the dough together.
 Plus – flavor.

-• Unsweetened Canned Coconut Milk – We are only using the coconut solids from the can of coconut milk.
+• Unsweetened Canned Coconut Milk – We only use the coconut solids from the can of coconut milk.
 The solids whip up fluffy because the moisture has separated from them.
-I have provided a list of recommendations below to make the whipped coconut cream.

 • Honey – If you want to make it vegan, swap in maple syrup.
 Or any other sweetener of choice.